Address: 331 Smith Street (Map)

 Bottom: April 5, 1957, Winnipeg Free Press

-Through the 1950s the hotel industry began to change.
+Through the 1950s, the hotel industry began to change.
 Old world charm was giving way to "motor hotels" with their easy-access parking and rooms that featured modern amenities like air conditioning and full bathrooms.
 The Marlborough decided that it would give customers the best of both worlds.

-In 1956 Libling Michener and Associates was hired to design a $1.85 million dollar expansion. the first phase was a new, self-serve parkade that opened right across the street in April 1957.
-At the same time, work got underway on an eight storey addition to the north of the old hotel.
+In 1956, Libling Michener and Associates was hired to design a $1.85 million dollar expansion. the first phase was a new, self-serve parkade that opened right across the street in April 1957.
+At the same time, work got underway on an eight-storey addition to the north of the old hotel.

 Marlborough Hotel postcard ca 1960s

-The new wing opened on February 4, 1960.
-It introduced the Skyview Ballroom which, combined with the adjoining Marlborough Hall, made the hotel the largest conference centre between Toronto and Vancouver.
+It introduced the Skyview Ballroom, which, combined with the adjoining Marlborough Hall, made the hotel the largest conference centre between Toronto and Vancouver.
 At the gala opening, Winnipeg ex-pat and Canadian singing icon Juliette performed.

 With the "new" hotel, came new management.
 David Rothstein was appointed president and general manager of the ownership group while Kenneth Belyea, former general manager of the Ritz Towers in New York City, became the manager.